dotnet/dotnet-docker/documentation/guiding-principles.md

 1. Images are intended to satisfy the common usage scenarios.
 They are not intended to satisfy every possible usage scenario.
 As a result of this, decisions will be made (e.g. components excluded, configurations made, etc.) in order to keep the image size manageable.

-    It is expected there will be scenarios in which customers will need to created derived images that add the required components/settings.
+    It is expected there will be scenarios in which customers will need to create derived images that add the required components/settings.
 A few examples include:

     1. Alpine images have the .NET Core Invariant Mode enabled ([details](https://github.com/dotnet/dotnet-docker/issues/371)).
     1. System.Drawing.Common native dependencies are not included.